 There are certain behaviours which users can adopt to help too, such as enabling multi-factor authentication on their account.
 This one thing alone dramatically reduces the chance of somebody hacking your account by discovering your password.
 Of course, this doesn’t just apply to Auderli but to any website or app that you use, particularly banking.

 One bold decision we made at Auderli was to avoid the use of passwords altogether.
 While this may sound a bit unusual (maybe even insecure!), it was based on a large amount of research and evidence that suggests that the use of passwords is the single biggest security risk faced by users.
 People often re-use exactly the same password across many different websites and apps, meaning if just one of those websites or apps is hacked, then all of them are at risk.
 There is a lot of research now which envisages a password-less future.
-Instead of passwords, we encourage other forms of authentication such as one-time numerical passcodes, authenticator apps, fingerprint scanning and facial recognition.
+Instead of passwords, we encourage other forms of authentication such as one-time numerical passcodes and authenticator apps.
 Auderli has all of these methods built in already, to help our users to follow the latest and greatest security advice.
 But no passwords.

 Realistic about Risk